JuliaPOMDP/POMDPs.jl/README.md

 There are [nested interfaces for expressing and interacting with (PO)MDPs](http://juliapomdp.github.io/POMDPs.jl/latest/def_pomdp): When the *[explicit](http://juliapomdp.github.io/POMDPs.jl/latest/explicit)* interface is used, the transition and observation probabilities are explicitly defined using api [functions](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#functional-form-explicit-pomdp); when the *[generative](http://juliapomdp.github.io/POMDPs.jl/latest/generative)* interface is used, only a single step simulator (e.g. (s', o, r) = G(s,a)) needs to be defined.
 Problems may also be defined with probability [tables](http://juliapomdp.github.io/POMDPs.jl/latest/explicit/#tabular-form-explicit-pomdp), or with the simplified [QuickPOMDPs interfaces](https://github.com/JuliaPOMDP/QuickPOMDPs.jl).

+**Python** can be used to define and solve MDPs and POMDPs via the QuickPOMDPs or tabular interfaces and [pyjulia](https://github.com/JuliaPy/pyjulia) \[Example: [tiger.py](https://github.com/JuliaPOMDP/QuickPOMDPs.jl/blob/master/examples/tiger.py)\]

 For help, please post to the [Google group](https://groups.google.com/forum/#!forum/pomdps-users), or on [gitter](https://gitter.im/JuliaPOMDP).
 Check [releases](https://github.com/JuliaPOMDP/POMDPs.jl/releases) for information on changes.
 POMDPs.jl and all packages in the JuliaPOMDP project are fully supported on Linux and OS X. Windows support is available for all native Julia packages\*.

 ## Installation
 To install POMDPs.jl, run the following from the Julia REPL: